 Child tax credit

-Biden also wants to increase the child tax credit beyond the expansions that took place under the Trump administration, up to as much as $3,600 per child for families with children under the age of 6, up from the current maximum of $2,000.
+The child tax credit will be expanded to as much as $3,600 per child for families with children under the age of 6, up from the current maximum of $2,000.
 Families with children ages 6 to 17 would get $3,000 per child.

-The plan also proposes making the credit fully refundable, a longtime goal of Rep. Rosa DeLauro, so low-income families who have particularly struggled to access child care this year can get the full funds.
-Right now, families who have no tax liability after deduction can claim only a maximum of $1,400 of the full $2,000 credit.
+The credit would become refundable, a longtime goal of Rep. Rosa DeLauro, so low-income families who have particularly struggled to access child care this year can get the full funds.
+Right now, families who have no tax liability after deductions can claim only a maximum of $1,400 of the full $2,000 credit.

 Initially, the administration wanted to move to a monthly option, allowing parents to access the funds through a check every month instead of one every year.
-Instead, the House version of the bill that moved to the Senate includes a provision for the Internal Revenue Service to distribute the funds “periodically” from July to December of this year.
+Instead, the bill was reworded so the Internal Revenue Service distributes the funds “periodically” from July to December of this year.
 That means parents could get half of the 2021 credit in advance this year and half when they file their 2021 taxes next year.

 DeLauro said she wants to see the change become permanent following the passage of the stimulus package.